hjamet/project-memory/README.md

   - Color-coded borders and accents matching the project's chart color

 The cards are arranged in a responsive grid layout that adapts to different screen sizes, with hover effects and smooth animations for an engaging user experience.

+### Project Count Filter

+The statistics modal now includes a project count selector that allows you to filter which projects are displayed in the charts:

+- **Top 5**: Shows only the 5 projects with the highest priority scores (currentScore)
+- **Top 10**: Shows the 10 most priority projects (default selection)
+- **All**: Shows all projects in your vault

+This filter helps focus on the most important projects when you have many projects, making the charts more readable and actionable.
+The filter is applied to all three charts (Score Evolution, Effective Score, and Daily Actions) and the projects priority list, updating automatically when you change the selection.

 ### Example Statistics File